 Tack coat the sides, bottom and lip of pothole for a minimum width of 20 mm with bitumen emulsion.
 Remove excess tack coat.
-Place patching material in layers no greater than 3 times the nominal size, and thoroughly compact.
+Supply and place patching material in layers no greater than 3 times the nominal size, and thoroughly compact.